theoutfield/sc_sncn_motorcontrol/module_biss/doc/index.rst

     :backlinks: none
     :depth: 3

-This module provides a functions to read data transmitted using the BiSS protocol and process the data coming from a BiSS Encoder into position data.
+This module provides functions to read data transmitted using the BiSS protocol and process the data coming from a BiSS Encoder into position data.

 BiSS is an open source digital interface for sensors and actuators.
 BiSS is hardware compatible to the industrial standard SSI (Serial Synchronous Interface).
 The standardization process is coordinated on biss-interface.com_.